mattkumar/blog/content/post/2023-07-04-azure/index.markdown

 I tried for the life of me to get the app to pull <strong>my</strong> credentials with no luck.
 Relying on the app-password was just a non-starter for this project.
 Enter `AzureGraph` 🌄

 We had Microsoft Graph setup in our Azure system.
-In the end, after many hours of googling (GPT-4 was not helpful here) and experimenting, I was able to get it working locally again. <em>Two steps forward, one step back.</em> In the end, I got the shiny version to work ✔️.
+In the end, after many hours of googling (GPT-4 was not helpful here) and experimenting, I was able to get it working locally. <em>Two steps forward, one step back.</em> In the end, I managed to integrate the Graph work flow into a shiny app ✔️.

 This is what I did: